-In a PHPDoc block, select the desired empty line and press Ctrl+Space.
+In a PHPDoc block, select the desired empty line and press Control+Space.

 Select the relevant tag from the suggestion list.

-If the entered tag has several values, press Ctrl+Space and select the desired value from the suggestion list.
+If the entered tag has several values, press Control+Space and select the desired value from the suggestion list.

 Configure formatting inside PHPDoc comments

-You can configure the appearance of PHPDoc comments and the presentation of class names.
+You can configure the appearance of PHPDoc comments, the presentation of class names, and the default tags sorting order.
 Note that the tag for properties is no longer configurable, the default @var tag is inserted automatically.
-See https://github.com/phpDocumentor/fig-standards/pull/55 for details.
+For more information, refer to https://github.com/phpDocumentor/fig-standards/pull/55.

-Switch to the PHPDoc tab an configure the alignment by selecting or clearing the checkboxes.
+Switch to the PHPDoc tab an configure the desired appearance options by selecting or clearing the checkboxes.